-"Theater" is a use classification which primarily consists of performance theaters, movie theaters, and amphitheaters;
+"Theater" is a use classification which primarily consists of performance theaters, movie theaters, [and] or amphitheaters;

-"Thoroughfare" means a way or passageway used by vehicular, bicycle and pedestrian traffic.
-Thoroughfares consist of vehicular lanes and the pedestrian zone and provide access to lots and open spaces;

-"Thoroughfare plan" means a component of the Kalaeloa CDD rules that shows planned changes to existing thoroughfares and the general location of planned new thoroughfares.
-See Figure 1.4 (thoroughfare plan), dated September 2012, made a part of this chapter, and attached at the end of this chapter;
+"Thoroughfare" means a way or passageway used by vehicular, bicycle, and pedestrian traffic.
+Thoroughfares consist of vehicular lanes and the pedestrian zone and provide access to lots and open spaces[+], and are not limited to the thoroughfares identified in the Thoroughfare Plan; "Thoroughfare plan" means a component of the Kalaeloa [CDD rules] master plan, as may be amended from time to time, and referred to in the Kalaeloa CDD rules, that shows planned changes to existing thoroughfares and the general location of planned new thoroughfares[.
+See Figure 1.4 (thoroughfare plan), dated September 2012, made a part of this chapter, and attached at the end of this chapter];

 "Transect zone" means a distinct environment within the Kalaeloa CDD.
-The Kalaeloa CDD has six transect zones that reflect the physical form and character of an area, according to the density and intensity of its land use and urbanism;
+The Kalaeloa CDD has [six] five transect zones that reflect the physical form and character of an area, according to the density and intensity of its land use and urbanism;